Installation

 Compilation and Installation

-This section describes the compilation of Mychem’s source code for GNU/Linux, Mac OS X and Microsoft Windows.
+This section describes the compilation of Mychem’s source code for GNU/Linux and Mac OS X.

 Compiling and Installing Mychem on GNU/Linux